-In such a protocol the client and the server input their list of phone numbers and the client gets as the output of the protocol the phone numbers that are in both sets, as well as associated data from the server side, which in our case would be the index in the database. \end{itemize} While the PSI-based solution has some overhead compared to the plain one, the performance evaluation in~\cite{DBLP:conf/ccs/ChenHLR18} shows that a protocol execution with $2^{24}$ server items and $5535$ client items takes about $22$ seconds with a total communication of $17$ MB -- a minor increase when looking at the overall protocol. \end{remark}
+In such a protocol, the health authority and the MNO input their list of phone numbers.
+The health authority gets as the protocol's output the phone numbers that are in both sets, as well as the associated data from the MNO.
+The associated data would be the index in the database in our case. \item The MNO sends a mapping of all phone numbers to their database index in plain.
+This approach is efficient and straightforward, but it discloses all subscribed individuals to the health authority.
+However, this is essentially a list of all valid phone numbers in random order and does not leak anything more than the validity of that number.
+Still, this may be an issue in some scenarios. \end{itemize} While the PSI-based solution has some overhead compared to the plain one, the performance evaluation in~\cite{DBLP:conf/ccs/CongMGDILR21} shows that a protocol execution with $2^{22}$ MNO items and $4096$ health authority items takes about $1.4$ seconds online (excluding a precomputable offline phase taking $467$ seconds) with a total communication of $8.3$ MB -- a minor increase when looking at the overall protocol.
+While PSI-SUM protocols~\cite{DBLP:conf/eurosp/IonKNPSS0SY20,DBLP:conf/crypto/MiaoP0SY20,DBLP:journals/iacr/LepointPRST20} could be used to calculate the final heatmap without revealing which identifiers are present in the MNO's set, their additional overhead is not worth the minor privacy gain, considering that for the type of identifier we are using (phone numbers), one can often already publicly check if a phone number is associated with a mobile network operator\footnote{as an example, using services such as \url{https://dexatel.com/carrier-lookup/}, or often also just calling the number}.
+We therefore relax our setting to allow revealing which identifiers are present in the MNO's set to take advantage of the reduced communication of our approach compared to the full PSI-SUM approaches mentioned above. \end{remark}